AbhishaShah/javascript-algorithms-practice/algorithms/Strings/05-valid-palindrome/README.md

 ## Examples
 Input: s = "race a car"
-Output: true
+Output: false
-Explanation: "racaecar" is a palindrome.
+Explanation: "raceacar" is a palindrome.

 ## Approach